starfishneuroscience/splot/README.md

     - Show vertical bar for current plot position
     - Color scheme was bad for 'light' system theme.
 Now correctly pulls theme colors and uses them.
     - Add persistent settings when closing and re-opening app via QSettings.
+- PR #5:
+    - Pause now respected when connecting/disconnecting
+    - Unique colors for each plot
+    - Allow disabling of certain streams for plotting
+    - Remove margins between plots and x-axes of all plots except bottom one, so that plots can be bigger